abbr/FormMailerService/README.md

 10. Change [Configurations](#configurations)

 ## Configurations
-1. Edit */data/system.json* to change
+Following configs are defined in */data/system.json*:

-	* SMTP server
+1. *emailTransport* defines email settings. *FormMailer* depends on [Nodemailer](https://github.com/andris9/Nodemailer).
+For supported email transports and corresponding settings, see [Nodemailer Readme](https://github.com/andris9/Nodemailer#possible-transport-methods).
+SMTP is the only transport tested.
-	* authentication schemes for *FormMailer Service Administration* site.
+2. *authenticationSchemes* defines authentication schemes for *FormMailer Service Administration* site.
+Supported authentication schemes are SSO (a.k.a reverse-proxy), form and basic.
+In SSO authentication scheme, the HTTP header name containing authenticated user name is defined in property *userHeader*.
-	* data repository
+3. *repository* defines data repository types.
+Supported *types* are *file* and *mongodb*.
+For *mongodb*, supply [connection string](http://docs.mongodb.org/manual/reference/connection-string/) in property *connection_string* and [connection options](http://mongoosejs.com/docs/connections.html#options) in *connection_options*.
-2. Restart Node.
+For changes to take effect, restart Node.

 ## Current Limitations
 1. Clustering is not supported due to in-memory caching.